DynamicalSystemsGroup/bdp-lib/docs/JSON-Specification/processor.md

 https://github.com/BlockScience/bdp-lib/tree/main/src/bdp_lib/schemas/processor.schema.json
 ```

 A processor is an instance of a block where computation or actions would happen.
+When the optional parameter of subsystem is present, the processor is a composite processor and it represents a system as a processor with the systsem ID it is a processor for as well as the wires that connect the processor ports and terminals to the system ports and terminals.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                      |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------------------------- |